 - 3 cups vegetable broth

 - Salt (to taste)

 - Optional: green onions for topping (chopped)

 In a large soup or stock pot over medium heat, sauté the onion and garlic in the vegan margarine or olive oil for 3 to 5 minutes, or until the onions and garlic are almost soft.

 Add the diced potato and chopped cauliflower and cook for a few more minutes, stirring frequently.

 Add the vegetable broth and bay leaves and bring to a simmer.

-Once the mixture is simmering, reduced the heat to medium low, cover the pot, and allow to cook for 25 to 30 minutes.
+Once the mixture is simmering, reduce the heat to medium-low, cover the pot, and allow to cook for 25 to 30 minutes.